OpenNaja/cobra-tools/docs/Modding-FAQ/Installed-Mods-Troubleshooting.md

 ## Installing the Mod

-The ovldata folder is where the game reads its ContentPacks.
+The ovldata folder is where the game reads its Content Packs.
 Every mod nowadays is a ContentPack and has to be installed the same way as the game installs its DLCs in this folder.
 Do not make folders and subfolders and put mods in them, this will break the game.
 Every mod needs to be installed in the same folder.
 Mod folder names don't usually have sequences of numbers or other characters, just letters (and maybe a number or two).
 If you see a folder that has a long sequence of numbers on it you need to install the mod correctly.

 Every mod needs a 'manifest' file.
 You will find this file Inside every folder in OvlData.
 If you go to the mod folder and you can't find a file named 'Manifest' chances are this mod is installed wrong.